START HERE →

 • Smolder-resistant outer materials

-• Or design changes—without toxic flame retardants.
+• Or design changes—without added flame retardants.

-Does TB 117-2013 Matters When Shopping?
+Does TB 117-2013 Matter When Shopping?

 A product labeled “TB 117-2013 compliant” doesn’t automatically mean it’s free of flame retardants.
 It only means it can be.
 That’s why you should look for: